Post job

 Flight Paramedics are responsible for providing emergency medical care to patients while in transport to a medical facility.
 Their duties include carrying out pre-hospital life support medical care, managing patient care documentation, participate in clinical experiences, conduct equipment maintenance, reporting failure of equipment, and maintaining supplies.
 They are responsible for healthcare referrals, outreach education activities, pre-mission checklists, and employee orientation.
 Flight Paramedics also contribute to the departmental quality by undertaking research and ensure operations comply with safety standards.

 These skill sets are where the common ground ends though.
-An emergency medical technician responsibility is more likely to require skills like "customer service," "cleanliness," "emt-basic," and "emergency care."
-Whereas a ambulance driver requires skills like "emergency calls," "medical appointments," "law enforcement officials," and "convalescent persons."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an emergency medical technician are more likely to require skills like "customer service," "cleanliness," "emt-basic," and "emergency care."
+On the other hand, a job as an ambulance driver requires skills like "emergency calls," "medical appointments," "law enforcement officials," and "convalescent persons."
+As you can see, what employees do in each career varies considerably.

 Ambulance drivers tend to reach similar levels of education than emergency medical technicians.
 In fact, ambulance drivers are 1.7% less likely to graduate with a Master's Degree and 0.3% less likely to have a Doctoral Degree.